HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 # Enhanced rich text editor configuration options

+This topic explains the different enhanced rich text editor configuration options using the TinyMCE editor for HCL Web Content Manager (WCM).

+## Prerequisite

-**Prerequisite:** The TinyMCE Editor requires a minimum supported Java level of 1.8.
+The TinyMCE editor requires a minimum supported Java level of 1.8.
 If you are unable to move to Java 8, it is recommended that you use the out-of-the-box, default CKEditor provided with HCL Digital Experience (DX).

 ## Using the TinyMCE editor in the WCM authoring portlet